Coherent Springer theory and the categorical Deligne-Langlands correspondence: Moduli of Langlands parameters for GLn

-The endomorphisms of the $\nu$-Springer sheaf are a tensor product $\bigotimes_{\eta} \Haff_{q^{r_{\eta}}}(n_{\eta}(\nu))$; we henceforth denote this Hecke algebra by $\Haff_{\nu}$.
-We thus obtain a fully faithful embedding of the category of $\Haff_{\nu}$-modules in the category of quasi-coherent sheaves on $X_{F,G}^{\nu}/G$.
+We thus obtain a fully faithful embedding $D(\Haff_\nu) \hookrightarrow \IndCoh(X_{F,G}^\nu/G)$.
 However, since our identifications depend, ultimately, on our choices of $\tilde \eta$, this embedding will also depend on these choices.
 (By contrast, the sheaf $\cS_{\nu}$ itself is, at least up to isomorphism, independent of the choices of $\tilde \eta$.)
 We can remove this dependence by rephrasing this embedding in terms of smooth representations of $G^{\vee}$, via the type theory of the previous section.